Brewer219/osticket-prereqs/README.md

 <h4> INSTALL PHP MANAGER AND PREREQUISITES</h4>
-1. Install PHP Manager: For IIS Locate PHPManagerForIIS_V1.5.0.msi in the installation folder and run the installer.
+1. Install PHP Manager: For IIS Locate PHPManagerForIIS_V1.5.0.msi in the installation folder and run the installer. osTicket is a PHP-based web application.
->![Note]
->osTicket is a PHP-based web application.
 PHP Manager enables IIS to properly process and manage PHP files, ensuring the application runs correctly.
 This step also helps manage PHP configuration settings and maintain version compatibility with osTicket.

 <img width="325" height="317" alt="Step 7 Download PHPManagerIIS_v1 5 0 msi" src="https://github.com/user-attachments/assets/17e5a191-8823-4a2c-a2ad-c45ee0800ebf" />